silvenon/silvenon.com/_posts/2016-06-01-intro-to-eslint.md

 ## Stronger :musical_note:

-Instead of making your project's contributors read a style guide (let's be real, who reads `CONTRIBUTING.md`), make linting a part of testing so your contributors won't be able to skip&nbsp;it.
+Instead of making your project's contributors read a style guide (let's be real, who remembers to read `CONTRIBUTING.md`), make linting a part of testing so your contributors won't be able to skip&nbsp;it.

 If you'd like to enforce a rule which ESLint or its plugins don't offer yet, you can [write your own][5]!
 If you've never worked with an AST before, it can be quite a learning curve, but this skill will be really come in handy for using some other tools as well, like [JSCodeShift].
 I suggest reading the documentation of [ast-types] a few times, along with playing with the [AST explorer], then try contributing to an existing ESLint plugin.